Cheap group travel insurance

 Do we need group travel insurance if we have GHICs?

-If you’re visiting an EU country, the Global Health Insurance Card (GHIC) gives you access to state provided medical care for the same cost as a local resident if you need it.
-But while this gives you some protection, it’s not a replacement for travel insurance.
-It’s always best to have both.
-If some members of your group have EHICs instead of GHICs, that’s fine as long as they’re still valid.
+If you’re visiting an EU country, the GHIC gives you access to the same state medical care a local resident would receive.
+While this gives you some protection, it’s not a replacement for travel insurance.

 Can I add friends to my group travel policy after my cover has started?